Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Introduction

 \section{Introduction}

-Strong light-matter interactions are promising for controlling and enhancing material properties and engineering novel devices.
+Strong light-matter interactions are promising for controlling and enhancing material properties and engineering emerging devices.
 Cavities are especially effective for achieving a strong collective coupling between material excitations and cavity photons, giving rise to hybrid excitations termed cavity polaritons.
-Polaritons exhibit fascinating phenomena with important applications across photonics and materials science~\cite{nature_materialreview, Garcia2021, Sanvitto2016}.
-Over the past decade, pioneering experiments in cavity-based platforms have shown modifications to chemical dynamics and enhanced energy transfer~\cite{Son2022, DelPo2021, Lerario2017, Zhong2016, Coles2014, saez2019, Du2018, Reitz2018, jianshu2022jpcl}, exciton~\cite{Khazanov2023, tichauer2023, Hou2020, Rozenman2018, Wenus2006} and charge transport \cite{Liu2022, Krainova2020, Nagarajan2020, Orgiu2015}.
-These experimental advancements have led to the emergence of polaritonic chemistry as a new research field~\cite{LiTao2022, Ribeiro2018, Herrera2016}.
-To complement the experimental breakthroughs, new theoretical models have been developed to account for the details of the emitters and complex environments~\cite{Tutunnikov2023, Amir2009}, allowing them to describe the subtleties of exciton-polariton systems~\cite{Alvaro_2024, Aroeira(Ribeiro)2023, Arnardottir2020, Hagenmuller2017, Gonzalez-Ballestero2015, Feist2015, schachenmayer2015,Engelhardt2022, Engelhardt2023}.
+Polaritons exhibit diverse phenomena with important applications across photonics and materials science~\cite{nature_materialreview, Garcia2021, Sanvitto2016}.
+Over the past decade, recent experiments in cavity-based platforms have shown modifications to chemical dynamics and enhanced energy transfer~\cite{Son2022, DelPo2021, Lerario2017, Zhong2016, Coles2014, saez2019, Du2018, Reitz2018, jianshu2022jpcl}, exciton~\cite{Khazanov2023, tichauer2023, Hou2020, Rozenman2018, Wenus2006} and charge transport \cite{Liu2022, Krainova2020, Nagarajan2020, Orgiu2015}.
+These experimental advancements have led to the emergence of polaritonic chemistry as a rapidly growing research area~\cite{LiTao2022, Ribeiro2018, Herrera2016}.
+To complement the experimental breakthroughs, theoretical models have been developed to account for the details of the emitters and complex environments~\cite{Tutunnikov2023, Amir2009}, allowing them to describe the subtleties of exciton-polariton systems~\cite{Alvaro_2024, AroeiraRibeiro2023, Arnardottir2020, Hagenmuller2017, Gonzalez-Ballestero2015, Feist2015, schachenmayer2015,Engelhardt2022, Engelhardt2023, Wu2024}.

-Modern microscopy techniques allow tracking of the evolution of exciton-polariton wave packets with high spatial-temporal resolution~\cite{Balasubrahmaniyam2023, Jin2023, Xu2023, Pandya2022}.
+Modern microscopy techniques allow tracking of the evolution of exciton-polariton wave packets with high spatiotemporal resolution~\cite{Balasubrahmaniyam2023, Jin2023, Xu2023, Pandya2022}.
 These experiments motivate the theoretical analysis of polariton-mediated transport in multi-mode cavities.
 While single-mode models, like Dicke~\cite{dicke54} and Tavis-Cummings (TC)~\cite{tavis1968exact}, allow for simplified analyses, they predict that localized excitations can instantaneously travel to distant emitters, which is unphysical.
 In contrast, multi-mode models with physical photonic dispersion satisfy the relativistic constraints~\cite{Engelhardt2022, Engelhardt2023}.